 Lamborghini 350 GT Tyres

-- We recommend the 205 WR 15 PIRELLI CINTURATO CN72 tyre, as it was original equipment tyre for the Lamborghini 350GT and it is the best radial tyre in this size.
+- We recommend the 205 WR 15 PIRELLI CINTURATO CN72 tyre, as it was the original equipment tyre for the Lamborghini 350GT and it is the best radial tyre of this size.

 - A good alternative would be the 215/70 WR 15 Michelin XWX, which will also fit nicely and afford excellent performance.

 - If you want tubes then the Michelin 15/17H will be the best fitting innertube for the tyres.